-Stalking- Intentionally or knowingly engaging in a course of conduct directed at a specific person that the perpetrator knows or should know would cause a reasonable person to fear for his or her own safety or the safety of a third person, or to suffer other emotional distress.
-Stalking is also the intentional or knowing violation of a stalking injunction.
+Stalking- Engaging in a course of conduct (two or more direct or indirect acts) directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others, or, suffer substantial emotional distress.

-Drug Abuse Violations - Violations of state and local laws relating to the unlawful possession, sale, use, growing, manufacturing, and making of narcotic drugs.
+Drug Abuse Violations-The violation of laws prohibiting the production, distribution, and/or use of certain controlled substances and the equipment or devices utilized in the preparation and/or use.
+The unlawful cultivation, manufacture, distribution, sale purchase, use, possession, transportation, or importation of any controlled drug or narcotic substance.
+Arrests for violation of state and local laws, specifically those related to the unlawful possession, sale use, growing, manufacture and making of narcotic drugs.
 The relevant substances include: opium or cocaine and their derivatives (morphine, heroin, codeine); marijuana; synthetic narcotics (Demerol, Methadone); and dangerous non-narcotic drugs (Barbiturates, Benzedrine).